poprox24/poprox24/README.md

 ### 🧪 Random projects
 - Small utilities, experiments, and half-finished ideas
-- Some things exist purely because i wanted them to
+- Some things exist purely because I wanted them to

 ## Tech

 Depends on the project, but usually:
-- C++ / low-level stuff
 - Python
+- C++
 - Web stack (when forced)
 - Game modding workflows